rdlauer/articles/nativescript/securing-app/part3.md

 ![progress kinvey logo](3-kinvey-logo.png)

-As noted in the [previous article](), with a feature-complete [NativeScript SDK](https://devcenter.kinvey.com/nativescript), Kinvey can encrypt data at rest on the device, protect the integrity of your data in transit, and secure your data in the cloud!
+As noted in the [previous article](https://www.nativescript.org/blog/secure-your-mobile-app-securing-data-at-rest), with a feature-complete [NativeScript SDK](https://devcenter.kinvey.com/nativescript), Kinvey can encrypt data at rest on the device, protect the integrity of your data in transit, and secure your data in the cloud!

 ## Last, But Not Least, is Episode Four: Secure Identity Management

-Our final article in this series focuses on a very common app scenario: securely authenticating and authorizing your users with existing providers and biometric security options.
+[Our final article in this series](https://www.nativescript.org/blog/secure-your-mobile-app-secure-user-auth) focuses on a very common app scenario: securely authenticating and authorizing your users with existing OAuth providers and biometric security options!

 > Don't forget to [register for our mobile app security webinar](https://www.progress.com/campaigns/kinvey/best-practices-for-securing-your-mobile-apps?utm_medium=social-owned&utm_source=blog&utm_campaign=kinvey-webinar-secureapps) coming up on January 23rd!